ZenDragonX/ZenMods_Valheim/Modpack_ZENHEIM_VANILLA/README.md

 - Find things in chests by tapping a sign that has an item assigned.
 - Find fuel easily, just tap a fireplace and nearby containers with wood highlight if you don't have it in your inventory.
 - Automatically equip your shield or lantern when using a 1h weapon.
-- Beehives behave like containers for quick easy access.
+- ArmorStands, ItemStands, and Beehives behave like containers for easy access.
+Swap your gear with a single button press!
 - No need to fumble with 1-8 hotkeys, just select items directly from your inventory to assign to objects.
 - Dedicated quick select repair button when hammer is equipped.
 - Unobtrusive UI.
 Fewer numbers, more pictures.
 Clean, stylish, and unified.